-Mobile research offers many new opportunities and changes to the way we undertake online research.
+Mobile market research offers many new opportunities and changes to the way we undertake online research.
 Like any data collection method, we need to understand who is responsive to an approach to get the best results and avoiding costly errors.
 Even if you are not targeting mobile phone or other mobile device users for your research, people are increasingly completing surveys using their mobile devices; smartphones and tablets.

 For most survey research, tablets are basically the same as a laptop.
 However, mobile phones provide a very different experience.
 Before discussing the issues and benefits of smartphones for your research, let’s first look at who is using mobile devices to complete more traditional online surveys; ones sent by email with a survey link.

 From research we have conducted that covered a general population of people aged 18 years and over we found that younger people are more likely to use their smartphone to complete a survey.
 This pattern is consistent across age groups with a steady decline of mobile phone use to complete a survey as people get older.
 Interestingly, operating in the opposite direction is older consumers being more likely to use a tablet.

 While tempting to assume mobile phone use for a survey is youth-driven, there is more to the story which we need to know to account for smartphone use in our research design.
 The chart below shows that the type of employment is also a significant factor.
 People in part-time employment and the unemployed are also more likely to use their smartphone.
 Even when we control for age we still find the type of employment influential in what device they use to complete a survey.

 Why are People Using Mobile Phones to Complete Online Surveys?